-Older people often have several coexisting medical problems and take multiple medications, making prescribing decisions a complex and challenging task for GPs.
-This trial aims to test an intervention to support GPs when making these prescribing decisions. ***NOW OPEN FOR PRACTICE RECRUITMENT 12 April 2017***
+Older people often have several coexisting medical problems and take many medications, making pre-scribing decisions a complex and challenging task for GPs.
+This trial tests an intervention to support GPs when making these prescribing decisions.

 Changes in the Irish healthcare system have resulted in increased stress and time pressure for Irish GPs.
 Does this pressure contribute to errors made by GPs?